-No Korean films at Beijing festival ‘not political decision’
+Lack of Korean films not political, says Beijing festival

-BEIJING (AP) — An organizer of the Beijing International Film Festival has denied that politics had anything to do with this year’s lack of South Korean participants.
+BEIJING (AP) — The lack of South Korean films at this year’s Beijing International Film Festival has nothing to do with politics, one of the organizers said Friday, as relations between China and South Korea continue to plummet over Seoul’s deployment of an anti-missile system opposed by Beijing.

-South Korea’s Yonhap news agency last month cited unidentified Korean industry sources as saying that invitations for some Korean films to screen during the April 16-23 festival had been revoked.
+Yonhap news agency cited unidentified South Korean entertainment industry sources last month as saying that Chinese authorities had revoked invitations for some South Korean films to show during the festival.

-However, Ai Dongyun, vice secretary of the festival organizing committee, said Friday that films were chosen on merit and without consideration for national origin.
+Now in its seventh year, the Beijing festival starts Sunday and concludes April 23.
+Korean films have been shown in all previous years, and last year Korean actors appeared at the opening and closing ceremonies.
+This year, 15 films are competing for the Tiantan prize, and the festival says a further 500 “outstanding global films” from multiple countries will be screened.
+None is from South Korea.

-Relations between Beijing and Seoul have plummeted in recent months over China’s objections to South Korea’s deployment of a U.S. anti-missile defense system that Beijing says threatens China’s security.
-That has sparked widespread commercial retaliation against South Korean business activities in China, affecting interests from department stores to singers and football teams.
+When asked why, Ai Dongyun, vice secretary general of the festival organizing committee, told The Associated Press that movies were picked on merit without regard to where they came from.

 Most Read Stories